daena @ daenasmoller.com

 Daena Smoller's radio on-air career as "Daena Hall", began unexpectedly during her radio continuity & traffic internship at WHLO AM 640 in Akron, Ohio.
 Don Dempsey, former Executive Vice President of the Broadcasters Hall of Fame and the station's program director at that time, asked her to fill in for a vacationing weekend 'disc jockey'.
 Following that first 6-hour, on-air stint, she became a permanent part-time weekend jock for the remainder of her tenure with WHLO AM 640, with two air-shifts each Sunday; 12 AM - 6 AM and 3 PM - 12 Midnight.

 While working as Continuity Director for WAKR / WONE Radio in Akron, Ohio and shortly after the televised Live Aid Concert (July 1985), Daena caught the attention of music legend, Graham Nash one day while he was at the station for an on-air interview.
 As he walked by her office escorted by the then-WONE FM program director, he noticed and remarked upon her office posters of Rick Springfield.
-She invited him in and the two spoke for a bit about Crosby Stills Nash & Young performing at Live Aid and about his friend, Rick Springfield (who also performed at the benefit concert).
+She invited him in and the two spoke for a bit about Crosby Stills Nash & Young performing at LIVE AID and about his friend, Rick Springfield (who also performed at the benefit concert).
 It is one of her most cherished 'radio days' memories.

 Daena Smoller in New Orleans , leading a HOLLYWOOD SQUARES week-long prize of GHOST EXPEDITIONS